qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_process_reqs.rst

    :satisfies: wf__analyse_featarch, wf__analyse_comparch
    :complies: std_req__iso26262__analysis_742

-   Every DFA shall have a short description of the violation cause (e.g. failure lead to an unintended actuation of the analyzed element)
+   Every DFA shall have a short description of the violation cause (e.g. failure lead to an unintended actuation of the analysed element)

 FMEA Process Requirements
 =========================